Netflix/falcor/documentation/model.md

 }
 ~~~

 When a Model receives a JSONGraphEnvelope from the DataSource, it removes the cached values at each of the paths at the "invalidated" paths array.
-The "todos.add" function's response ensures Model cache consistency by invalidating the length of the todos list, which the function changed.
+The "todos.add" function response ensures Model cache consistency by invalidating the length of the todos list, which the function changed.

 To allow the Model to retrieve data from the newly-created task object, the JSONGraphEnvelope response contains the reference to the newly-created task object in the "todosById" map.